Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 Yeah, yeah.

-Because if you believe in big government, uh it is necessary to persuade the citizenry that big government is necessary.
+Because if you believe in big government, it is necessary to persuade the citizenry that big government is necessary.

-When he got shot in Buffalo, Americans were upset, but he didn't play a big role in their life.
+But he didn't play a big role in their life.

-The federal government was in those days, the federal government had very little to do with your day-to-day life.
+The federal government was, in those days, the federal government had very little to do with your day-to-day life.

 And it's about that as much as about the money too, Sandy.

-Thanks, thanks very much for your call.
+Thanks very much for your call.

 More straight ahead on the EIB network.

-Uh health care is is really the line.
+Healthcare is really the line.

-In fact, we need to reverse the government annexation of health care that's already there now.
+In fact, we need to reverse the government annexation of healthcare that's already there now.

-And that's what Republicans and conservatives should be standing for.
+And that's what Republicans and Conservatives should be standing for.

-You let this go, you let this go, you're never gonna have anything more than Republican light uh ever again when it comes to uh il electing uh uh electing governments, because this is a line uh too far.
+You're never going to have anything more than Republican light ever again when it comes to electing governments because this is a line too far.

 This is a bridge too far.

-So this thing has got to be reversed uh and the Rush Limbaugh show will be there on the front line uh helping it, helping it uh and and helping the pushback.
+And the Rush Limbaugh show will be there on the front line, helping it, helping it, and helping the pushback.

-Uh uh I I wish it were that actually.
+I wish it were that, actually.

 And don't forget, set your clocks.